 If your cat’s hiding has a recent onset with no easily identified cause, it’s best to start with a visit to your veterinarian.
 Your veterinarian will perform a physical exam and laboratory tests to rule out common medical conditions that can contribute to behavioral changes.
 Your veterinarian may recommend bloodwork, fecal parasite testing, a urinalysis, and/or other diagnostics tests, depending on the results of your cat’s physical exam.
 A thorough medical workup will help your veterinarian determine whether there is a medical cause for your cat’s change in behavior.

 Your veterinarian can also help you minimize health risks that may be associated with hiding.
-For example, overweight cats can develop hepatic lipidosis (a serious medical concern) if they go without food for more than a few days.
-Your veterinarian can help you determine whether your cat is at high risk of hepatic lipidosis or other medical conditions, then recommend interventions to minimize your cat’s risk while they are in hiding.
+For example, overweight cats can develop hepatic lipidosis (a serious medical condition) if they go without food for more than a few days.
+Your veterinarian can help you determine whether your cat is at high risk of hepatic lipidosis or other medical conditions, then recommend interventions to minimize your cat’s risk while they're in hiding.

-If your veterinarian suspects that your cat is hiding due to anxiety, they can also make recommendations for environmental modification to manage your cat’s fear.
-In severe cases, your veterinarian may even recommend medication for your cat.
+If your veterinarian suspects that your cat is hiding due to stress or anxiety, they can also make recommendations to manage your cat’s fear by making changes to their home environment.
+In severe cases, your veterinarian may even recommend the use of anti-anxiety medication for your cat.

 Helping shy or fearful cats

 Once you have ruled out medical conditions as the cause of your cat’s hiding, you can begin to implement behavioral interventions to help calm their fears.
 Fortunately, there are a number of effective ways to reduce stress in cats.